-ISCAST's 12th Conference on Science and Christianity ...
-The COSAC 2020 site is under construction, but it is not too early to SAVE THE DATE!
+The COSAC 2020 site is still under construction, but now is the time to SAVE THE DATE!

 Planet Earth and its inhabitants face a paradoxical future.
 Increasing damage to the creation sits alongside the extraordinary possibilities that science and technology offer: species extinction and climate change alongside gene editing and dreams of humanity 2.0.
 In the face of anxiety and bewilderment, Jesus Christ offers hope.